itohio/itohio.github.io/blog/content/acoustics/esp32-as-bluetooth-audio/index.md

 ]}
 ```

 According to CS4344 [datasheet](https://www.mouser.com/datasheet/2/76/CS4344-45-48_F2-472818.pdf), the MCLK duty cycle should be 50% with a very small margin.
-There is no strong
-requirement on phase relationship between MCLK and other signals except that they should be synchronous.
+There is no strong requirement for the phase relationship between MCLK and other signals except that they should be synchronous.
 CS4344 even can generate BCLK clock from MCLK, however, I barely see why that would be more
 convenient than generating MCLK from BCLK, but hey, the module is dirt-cheap :)

 In both cases, LRCLK run at 48kHz, which was right.
 As well as BCLK(which is Fs*2*BitsPerSample).
 DOUT was a bit off, but CS4344 claims to detect the mode properly.
 And even if it didn't detect the I2S signal mode, the sound should still not contain so much noise and distortion!